Welcome to Startup Savant’s Direct Incorporation review!

 Over the next couple minutes, we’re going to pick apart their platform and explore whether or not they’re the best option for you.
 Because let’s be real, it takes a giant bucket of elbow grease to build a business and no one wants your hard work to go to waste.

 Incorporating is about protection.
 It’s about officially transforming your company into its own individual self with rights and privileges under the law.
-That said, it’s a very complex process with tons of red tape, paperwork galore, and filing deadlines.
+That said, it’s a process with plenty of red tape, paperwork, and filing deadlines.

 If you do some looking around you’ll see that people appreciate the level of customer service they bring to the table.
 Most folks have tons of questions along the way, are unsure what to say on this or that form, and in general just like to be able to talk to specialists when concerns arise.